Corporate Governance Seal

 22. If yes, is the report on Risk Management Committee publicly disclosed?

-Not applicable in 2020, 2021, and 2022 as the Risk Management Committee did not meet.
+Not applicable for years 2020,2021, and 2022 as the Risk Management Committee did not meet.

 23. Does at least one member of the Risk Management Committee have a background in finance and investments?